Gdp Per Capita Of World

 GDP per capita = GDP / Population

 While seemingly simple, calculating accurate GDP per capita involves several complexities.
 Accurate population data is crucial, and discrepancies in data collection methods across countries can lead to variations.
-Furthermore, GDP calculations themselves are subject to different methodologies, potentially impacting comparisons between nations.
-For example, the inclusion or exclusion of informal economic activities (like street vending or subsistence farming) significantly affects the final GDP figure, especially in developing economies.
+Beyond that, GDP calculations themselves are subject to different methodologies, potentially impacting comparisons between nations.
+To give you an idea, the inclusion or exclusion of informal economic activities (like street vending or subsistence farming) significantly affects the final GDP figure, especially in developing economies.

 Global Variations in GDP Per Capita: A World of Differences